QSTN: A Modular Framework for Robust Questionnaire Inference with Large Language Models: Introduction

 Despite the widespread use of questionnaire-like prompts, concerns have been raised about the robustness of LLM responses to such prompts.
 The closed-ended responses of an LLM can vary strongly from its open-ended responses~\cite{rottger2024political, wang2024answerc}, LLM responses can be biased towards specific survey response options~\cite{tjuatja2024llms, rupprecht2025prompt}, and downstream performance is strongly affected by small changes in the questionnaire configuration~\cite{cummins2025threat, ahnert2025survey}.

-To investigate some of these concerns, \textbf{we present \texttt{QSTN}} (pronounced ''Question'') - a Python framework designed to \textbf{facilitate the execution of questionnaire-style experiments with LLMs.} \texttt{QSTN} simplifies the process of creating robust variations of question prompts and answer generation methods, thereby facilitating reproducibility and the analysis of the reliability of LLM-based questionnaire research. \texttt{QSTN} provides a complete, modular pipeline for creating the questionnaire presentation, adjusting various parts of the prompt with perturbations, choosing the response generation method, performing inference, and finally, parsing the generated text.
+To address and investigate some of these concerns, \textbf{we present \texttt{QSTN}} (pronounced ``Question'') - a Python framework designed to \textbf{facilitate the execution of questionnaire-style experiments with LLMs.} \texttt{QSTN} simplifies the process of creating robust variations of question prompts and answer generation methods, thereby facilitating reproducibility and the analysis of the reliability of LLM-based questionnaire research. \texttt{QSTN} provides a complete, modular pipeline, as depicted in Figure \ref{fig:figure_1}, for creating the questionnaire presentation, adjusting various parts of the prompt with perturbations, choosing the response generation method, performing inference, and finally, parsing the generated text.
+We evaluate our framework on more than 40 million survey responses and find that the controlled variation of the experiment pipeline can increase the alignment of generated responses with human survey answers and that the responses can be obtained for a fraction of the compute cost.